Scientology and psychiatry: Death of Lisa McPherson

-The church accommodated McPherson in a cabana and kept a "24 hours' watch" over her.
+The Church held McPherson in a cabana and kept a "24 hours' watch" over her.
 Detailed logs were kept on McPherson's day-to-day care.
 These logs were handwritten on plain white paper.
 Most of these logs were kept but the logs for the last three days were summarized from the originals and the originals shredded.
 Brian J. Anderson, the then Commanding Officer of the Church's Office of Special Affairs (OSA) in Clearwater, said in his sworn statement:

 I saw the handwritten notes, gave a cursory look to see if the summary—see if they matched and matched, and I threw the handwritten reports in my shred basket, and I had the report, kept the report.

 McPherson's "care logs" narrate the last seventeen days of her life: she was incoherent and sometimes violent, her nails were cut so she would not scratch herself or the staff, she bruised her fists and feet while hitting the wall.
 She had trouble sleeping and was being given natural supplements and the drug chloral hydrate to help her sleep.
 A Church staffer noted that McPherson "looked ill like measles or chicken pox on her face."
 On repeated occasions she refused food and protein shakes that the staff offered.
 On November 26 and 30 and December 3 to 4, the staff attempted to force feed her, noting that she spat the food out.
 She was noted to be very weak, not standing up nor on some days moving at all.
 Scientologists who questioned this handling were told to "butt out".

-On December 5, 1995, the Church staffers contacted David Minkoff, a Scientologist medical doctor who twice prescribed McPherson Valium and chloral hydrate without examining her.
+On December 5, 1995, Church staffers contacted David Minkoff, a Scientologist medical doctor who twice prescribed McPherson Valium and chloral hydrate without examining her.
 They requested for him to prescribe an antibiotic to McPherson because she seemed to have an infection.
 Minkoff refused and stated that McPherson should be taken to a hospital and he needed to see her before prescribing anything.
 They objected, expressing fear that McPherson would be put under psychiatric care.
 Dr. Janice Johnson, a senior medical officer at Flag Land Base who was assigned to care for McPherson, stated that McPherson had been gasping and had labored breathing while en route.
 However they passed a total of four hospitals along the way to their ultimate destination.
 When they arrived at Minkoff's hospital 45 minutes north of Clearwater, McPherson exhibited no vital signs.
 Hospital staff attempted to resuscitate her for 20 minutes before declaring her dead.